Timepiece, small numbered release: (41mm).

 I’ve loved the exotic beauty of fractals since I discovered them and began exploring their intricacies both in the natural world and with computer code, such as by implementing example algorithms released by “Scientific American” magazine in the late ’80’s.

-A few years later I was exploring several different perspectives on fractal sounds, while also working with different types of fractal images, especially the IFS system which facilitates a wide variety of forms, from a fine art perspective.
+A few years later I was exploring several different perspectives on pure fractal sounds, while also working with different types of fractal images, especially the IFS system which facilitates a wide variety of forms, from a fine art perspective.
 I had some ideas of how to make 3D fractal sculptures, but didn’t explore any of those at the time.

 While looking for the most suitable watch to launch our uniquely creative UnconstrainedTime brand, I found that the idea of using a beautiful and unique 3D fractal resonated with many aspects of what matters most to the UnconstrainedTime creative project, especially since fractals have a special place in my heart.
 I still find myself entranced by their exotic, alien, yet relatable beauty and fascinated by their complex yet intuitively natural forms.